captbaritone/webamp/packages/webamp/docs/usage.md

     // Optional.
 An array of additional file pickers.
     // These will appear in the "Options" menu under "Play".
-    // In the offical version.
-This option is used to provide a "Dropbox" file picker.
+    // In the demo site, This option is used to provide a "Dropbox" file
+    // picker.
     filePickers: [{
         // The name that will appear in the context menu.
         contextMenuName: "My File Picker...",